neurolabusc/Metal-Demos/README.md

 ## Installation

- - You will need to have the latest version of [Lazarus](https://www.lazarus-ide.org/) installed on a MacOS computer (or better yet, have the latest [Lazarus SVN](http://wiki.lazarus.freepascal.org/Getting_Lazarus)).
+ - You will need to have the latest version of [Lazarus 2.0.6](https://www.lazarus-ide.org/) installed on a MacOS computer (or better yet, have the latest [Lazarus SVN](http://wiki.lazarus.freepascal.org/Getting_Lazarus)).
+ - MacOS users who want to compile the Metal Projects:
- - You will need to download [the Alchemist Guild Lazarus Metal Package by Ryan Joseph](https://github.com/genericptr/Metal-Framework).
+   *   You will need to download [the Alchemist Guild Lazarus Metal Package by Ryan Joseph](https://github.com/genericptr/Metal-Framework).
- - From Lazarus, choose Package/OpenPackageFile and select lazmetalcontrol.lpk - install this into Lazarus.
+   *  From the Lazarus graphical interface, choose Package/OpenPackageFile and select lazmetalcontrol.lpk and install this package.
- - You should now be able to open and compile the projects provided here.
- - To use Metal you will need MacOS 10.12 (Sierra) or later and a Mac computer that [supports Metal](https://support.apple.com/kb/SP765?locale=en_US) - typically Macs from 2012 and later.
+   *  To use Metal you will need MacOS 10.12 (Sierra) or later and a Mac computer that [supports Metal](https://support.apple.com/kb/SP765?locale=en_US) - typically Macs from 2012 and later.
+ - You should now be able to open and compile the projects provided here (the projects that end '_gl.lpi' will create OpenGL executables).

 ## Compiling for OpenGL